 Step 4 – Choose Leaves

 Remove mature and healthy leaves from the host plant.
-These leaves should be well-developed and healthy.
+These leaves should be well-developed and free from any signs of pest or disease issues.

 Select leaves from the middle row of the plant to use as cuttings.
 The leaves forming from the very center of the plant are the youngest, and the largest leaves on the outside are the oldest.
 The leaves in those middle rows are the best candidates for cuttings.